Terraform the Hard Way

 Common approach

 The common approach is a mix of .tfvars files, TF_VAR_* exports, direnv rules, and Makefile/Justfile/Taskfile targets that wrap the right -var and -var-file flags onto the Terraform binary.
-But the problem with this is that it leads to configuration design leaking into the task runner — the layering you actually wanted ("org defaults → environment overrides → root-module tweaks") lives nowhere as data, only in the order arguments get assembled by whichever Make target you happened to invoke.
-You change a value in one place, three places later still hold the old one, the canonical path is unreconstructable, and a plan mysteriously diverges between laptop and CI.
+Configuration design ends up living in the task runner — the layering you wanted ("org defaults → environment overrides → root-module tweaks") exists only in the order arguments get assembled by whichever Make target you happened to invoke.
+Change a value in one place; three places later still hold the old one.
+The canonical path is unreconstructable, and a plan diverges between laptop and CI without an obvious reason.

 7